 People reviews

-Personal People Reviews have a key role in personnel development.
-In 2022, a total of 92.3% of our personnel took part in a People Review.
-Personal People Reviews have a key role in personnel development.
+In 2023, a total of 87% of our personnel took part in a People Review.
 Internal job rotation, on-the-job learning, and different training solutions continued being essential part of personnel development.

 Avarage training cost per employee in 2022: €324.7.